etlbox/etlbox.website/doks_v1.8/content/docs/blocking-transformations/aggregation.md

 ---
 title: "Aggregation"
-description: "The Aggregation class allows both standard aggregation methods, such as Sum, Count, and Average, along with custom aggregation functions and predicates."
+description: "The Aggregation component in ETLBox is a blocking transformation used to compute aggregate values over data streams.
+It supports built-in functions like sum, count, min, max, and more, and enables custom logic through aggregation actions or functions."
-lead: "This guide provides an overview of using both standard aggregation methods and custom logic with predicates, offering full control over how data is filtered and processed during aggregation."
+lead: "The <code>Aggregation</code> transformation allows you to compute aggregated values such as sums, counts, minimums, maximums, or any custom aggregation on a data stream.
+It supports both global aggregation and grouping similar to SQL's <code>GROUP BY</code>.
+You can use predefined aggregation methods or implement custom logic for complete flexibility."
 draft: false
 images: []
 menu: